jamesshore/quixote/ROADMAP.md

 ## To Do

-* NEXT: Move Frame workarounds to shim.js
+* CURRENT: QElement points to its containing frame

-* ElementEdge account for scroll position
+* STASHED: ElementEdge account for scroll position

 ## Future Features